alexisStacksCode/AI-CLI/README.md

 ## Autocomplete Mode

-Input a prompt and the AI will complete it.
+Input a prompt and the AI will continue it.
+Context is not maintained in this mode.

 **Usage Example:**